dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 If a program primarily runs on a single computer or a server, does not talk to _arbitrary_ network or hardware clients, and does not execute untrusted code, there is limited security benefit to removing memory-safety vulnerabilities.

-Programs with constrained attack surfaces that aren't used in security-relevant contexts will not have a history of security vulnerabilities due to memory unsafety, and so making them memory safe will not reduce the number of vulnerabilities.
+Programs with constrained attack surfaces that aren’t used in security-relevant contexts typically don’t have a history of vulnerabilities caused by memory unsafety, and so making them memory safe will not reduce the number of vulnerabilities.
 There may be ecosystem benefits to [migrating tools like coreutils to Rust][alex-coreutils], but `ls` is not an entry nor a